+So, first determine what type of kayak you’re looking for.
 Are you looking for a touring, recreation, whitewater, or fishing kayak?

 As the name suggests, a recreational kayak is for casual paddling.
 It is mainly for beginners who intend to have a good time in flatwater or a calm lake.